zzhangjii/learning-library/lab-guides/LabGuide300.md

 ## Introduction

-Thus far on our journey from a monolithic applcation to microservices, we have created our supporting infrastructure, populated our database, and packaged our Java application as a Docker container.
+Thus far on our journey from a monolithic application to microservices, we have created our supporting infrastructure, populated our database, and packaged our Java application as a Docker container.
 Now we need to deploy that Docker image somewhere that it will be accessible to our customers, as well as be manageable, observable, and scalable -- a Kubernetes cluster.

 During this lab, you will take the Docker image that you created in Lab 200 and store it in a Docker registry in OCI.
 You will create a managed Kubernetes cluster in OCI and deploy the application to the cluster from the Docker registry.